LesPov/VeredaMarketBackVs2/README.md

 - Email and phone verification to prevent fake accounts
 - Secure password recovery process

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under the ISC License.

-## ✨ Acknowledgments
+## 📝 Acknowledgments

-- Thanks to all contributors who have helped shape VeredaMarket
+- Thanks to all contributors who have helped shape Denuncias
 - Special thanks to the open-source community for the amazing tools and libraries